Quartz/bad-data-guide/README.md

 ### Values are missing

 Beware blank or "null" values in any dataset unless you are certain you know what they mean.
-If the data is annual, was the value for that year never collected?
+If the data are annual, was the value for that year never collected?
 If it is a survey, did a respondent refuse to answer the question?

 Anytime you're working with data that has missing values you should ask yourself: "Do I know what the absence of this data means?"
 If the answer is no, you should ask your source.